joansenent/week-01-coursework/README.md

 TIY - week 1 - coursework
 ==============

-1. Setup a fork of the ‘week-01-coursework’ repo
+1. Setup a fork of https://github.com/TIY-Rails-1507/week-01-coursework
 --------------

 In GitHub you can fork a repo which creates a copy of a repo in another account.
 For more information